MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/tags.md

 **language\_code**

-A Dynamics 365 integer language code to select the entity list localized labels to be loaded.
-If no language\_code is provided, the default language of the portal application Dynamics 365 connection will be used.
+A [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] integer language code to select the entity list localized labels to be loaded.
+If no language\_code is provided, the default language of the portal application [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] connection will be used.

 **{% entitylist name:"My Entity List", language\_code:1033 %}**